cjkennedy1972/px-ocp-mco-multipath/README.md

 YAML file creates an OpenShift MachineConfig to enabled multipathd and configure it to ignore locally attached devices

-** Updated Sept.
-26, 2023 **
+** Updated Nov.
+5th 2024**
-- Added blacklist for Portworx and vSphere devices
+- Latest multipath.conf for Pure Storage FlashArrays